-With respect to triheptanoin, there are currently no approved drugs or treatments for patients with LC-FAOD or Glut1 DS.
-LC-FAOD is commonly treated with diet therapy and MCT, and triheptanoin would compete with MCT.
+With respect to UX007/triheptanoin, there are currently no approved drugs or treatments for patients with LC-FAOD or Glut1 DS.
+LC-FAOD is commonly treated with diet therapy and MCT oil, and UX007 would compete with MCT oil.
 Glut1 DS is commonly treated with ketogenic diet and antiepileptic drugs.
-Triheptanoin may compete with these approaches, though it may potentially be used in combination.
-Although we believe that triheptanoin should be considered a drug and will be regulated that way, it is possible that other companies or individuals may attempt to produce triheptanoin for use by LC-FAOD, Glut1 DS, and other patients by attempting to sell the product via a nutritional supplement or medical food pathway.
+UX007 may compete with these approaches, though it may potentially be used in combination.
+Although we believe that UX007 should be considered a drug and will be regulated that way, it is possible that other companies or individuals may attempt to produce triheptanoin for use in LC-FAOD, Glut1 DS, and other patients by attempting to sell the product via a nutritional supplement or medical food pathway.
 Investigators are testing triheptanoin in clinical studies across multiple indications, including LC-FAOD and Glut1 DS.
 For example, B. Braun Medical Inc., or B. Braun, has applied for and received orphan drug designation for triheptanoin for the treatment of certain types of LC-FAOD in Europe; however, we are not aware of any ongoing clinical development activities by B. Braun.
 It is also possible that other companies may produce, develop, and commercialize other medium odd-chain fatty acids, or completely different compounds, to treat LC-FAOD and Glut1 DS.
 Other companies may also utilize other approaches, such as gene therapy, to treat LC-FAOD and Glut1 DS.

-With respect to SA-ER, although there are currently no approved drug therapies for the treatment of HIBM, it is possible that others may develop alternative approaches to the treatment of HIBM, including other metabolites from the sialic acid pathway, prodrugs, other drug therapies, and gene therapy.
+With respect to Ace-ER, although there are currently no approved drug therapies for the treatment of HIBM, it is possible that others may develop alternative approaches to the treatment of HIBM, including other metabolites from the sialic acid pathway, prodrugs, other drug therapies, and gene therapy.
 We are aware of a program at the National Institutes of Health that is investigating the use of another metabolite in the sialic acid pathway, N-acetyl mannosamine, or ManNAc, for the treatment of HIBM.
-This program is licensed to New Zealand Pharma, which manufactures ManNAc.
-The program has completed a Phase 1 clinical study, and an open-label, three-month Phase 2 study is currently enrolling patients.
+Escala Therapeutics Inc. (a subsidiary of Fortress Biotech) acquired from New Zealand Pharmaceuticals Ltd, a license from the NIH for the development of ManNAc for the treatment of GNE Myopathy.
+New Zealand Pharmaceuticals manufactures ManNAc and is its exclusive global supplier to Escala Therapeutics.
+A Phase 1 clinical study has been completed and an open-label, three-month Phase 2 study is ongoing.